 - Divide into two balls and roll each out into a round of about 12 inches in diameter.
 An even surface-level is more important than a perfectly round shape.

 - Top, bake, and serve!
-If you’d like to make the pizza pictured above, see my pesto pizza with zucchini and spinach.
+If you’d like to make the pizza pictured below, see my pesto pizza with zucchini and spinach.

 What makes this dough healthier?